 Auto Pollution – Resource Reflection

 The drive started, I found myself in a Dodge just outside of Chicago.
 My car, made in Michigan, with parts from who knows where, I thought as I began my drive towards Detroit.
 As I head in the direction of the highway there are farms scattered about the landscape.
 I wonder how many had anything to do with Monsanto or where the food grown there ends up.
 Passing through small towns I noticed that there was a pavilion for a Farmers Market, in more than one of them.
 Was my drive part of the auto pollution problem?

 As I continue to drive I can see steam and some sort of gas being spewed into the air.
-I wonder that was being dumped in the air or what those buildings were making.
+I wonder that was being dumped in the air or what those buildings were made.
 When where they build?
 Was there forest or plains in this area before they were?
 What materials were used to build the structures?
 Were these mined?
 If they were how far where they transported before they found their way to the walls and lighting fixtures?
 Questions I ask myself seem to grow bigger and more distant.
 Almost like a timeline of the land and the materials assembled to make the buildings that currently reside on that land.

 - Trucking group looks to block I-95 toll booths